aflemm/curlbook-website/content/_index.md

 ## Data → Insights

 The value of collecting game data is in the insights it generates.
-We don't hand our MVP awards, we look to uncover the critical trends that will win and lose games in the futre.
+We don't hand our all-star awards, we look to uncover the critical trends that will win and lose games in the futre.
 Knowing this, we can reinforce good trends and course-correct bad ones.

 CurlBook presents trends over time so it's crystal clear how your practice is paying off.